filecoin-project/lotus-docs/content/en/storage-providers/operate/daily-chores.md

 ### Extend sectors by specifying an epoch interval

-This is an example of selecting sectors with a an expiration epoch between `epochnumber-a` and `epochnumber-b`, and extending those sectors with 1555200 epochs:
+This is an example of selecting sectors with an expiration epoch between `epochnumber-a` and `epochnumber-b`, and extending those sectors with 1555200 epochs:

 ```shell with-output
 lotus-miner sectors extend  --from <epochnumber-a> --to <epochnumber-b> --new-expiration 1555200